 Email a cover letter and resume to firstname.lastname@example.org.

 Alternative: Fax your cover letter/resume to Brave Space, 503-894-6020.

 To be considered for this position you must follow this application procedure.

-Note: Active clients of Brave Space or affiliated providers may not begin a staff relationship with Brave Space.
+Please note: Active clients of Brave Space or affiliated providers may not begin an employment relationship with Brave Space.
 By accepting a position with Brave Space, applicants become ineligible for clinical services during their service and after their position ends, until all chances of collegial or personal relationships that may impact the person’s counseling have been removed due to employee turnover.